byoda/byoda-python/README.md

 }
 EOF

-tools/call_graphql.py --object person --action mutate --data-file person.json
+tools/call_graphql.py --object person --action mutate --data-file ~/person.json 2>&1
 ```

 If you want to see your details again, you can run
 ```
 tools/call_graphql.py --object person --action query
 ```

-and you'll see a bit more info than you put in person.json as we only supplied the fields required by the data model of the 'address book' service:
+and you'll see a bit more info than what you put in person.json as we only supplied the fields required by the data model of the 'address book' service:
 ```
 {
   "person_connection": {